‘Suitcase killer’ Heather Mack to plead guilty in Bali murder of socialite mom – live

-Heather Mack – live: ‘Suitcase killer’ to plead guilty in Chicago court over 2014 Bali murder of socialite mom
+Heather Mack plea hearing – live: ‘Suitcase killer’ to plead guilty in US over Bali murder of socialite mom

-Heather Mack – daughter of late musician James L. Mack and socialite Sheila von Wiese-Mack – murdered
+Heather Mack – whose father was late musician James L. Mack – and boyfriend Tommy Schaefer murdered her mother Sheila von Wiese-Mack at a luxury 5-star resort in Bali in 2014

 “Suitcase killer” Heather Mack is expected to plead guilty in Chicago court today over the 2014 murder of her socialite mother in Bali, bringing some sort of conclusion to the shocking case.